ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.77.24 (23rd September 2021) =
+* Improvements: Added Filter to disable AMP for all categories except one #5139
+* Improvements: Added Ninja Form in the description of contact form module #5138
+* Fixed: Basic/Advance popup shows everytime when visiting option panel #5143
+* Fixed: Renewal link redirecting to 404 from options panel #5140
+* Fixed: Incorrect URL while using Matomo analytics #5136
+* Fixed: Validation error in the alt tag with Transposh plugin #5135
+* Fixed: Some design issues on one specific users #5134
+* Fixed: Debug Warnings - Use of undefined constant AUTH_KEY and SECURE_AUTH_KEY #5035

 = 1.0.77.23 (16th September 2021) =
 * Improvements: Added Top Mail Ru analytics support in amp #5130
 * Improvements: Added an option to move sponsorship label above the ad